CompetitiveCell/Courier_Database_Project/README.md

 # Courier_Database_Project
+#PLEASE READ THE README FILE IN THE REPOSITORY.
+#IT'S IMPORTANT

-This is just a school project
+This is just a private school project